linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 24 Investment-Oriented Life Insurance.md

 The final disadvantage of annuities is that the heirs of a deceased owner receive them with a cost basis equal to the purchase price (which means that the gains are taxed at the heir's ordinary income tax rate) rather than being stepped up to a current market value as with most investments.

 Why has the IRS given annuities the same tax advantage of inside buildup that insurance policies have?
 The answer to this question is that annuities are structured to have some of the characteristics of life insurance, commonly called "features."
 There are many such features.
 The most common feature is that the minimum value of an annuity fund that will be paid at the investor's death is the initial amount invested.
-Thus, if an investor invests  $100 in a stock annuity, the stock market declines such that the value of the fund is$ 90, and the investor dies, the investor's beneficiary will receive $100, not $90.
+Thus, if an investor invests  \$100 in a stock annuity, the stock market declines such that the value of the fund is\$ 90, and the investor dies, the investor's beneficiary will receive $100, not $90.
 This is a life insurance characteristic of an annuity.

 The above feature represents a death benefit (DB), commonly called a return of premium.
 However, new, and often more complicated, death benefits have been introduced, including a periodic lock-in of gains (called a "stepped up" DB); a predetermined annual percentage increase (called a "rising floor" DB); or a percentage of earnings to offset estate taxes and other death expenses (called an "earnings enhancement" DB).
 In addition to these death benefit features, some living benefit features have also been developed, including premium enhancements and minimum accumulation guarantees.